From saving elephants to pleasing football fans, here are some holiday gift ideas for all

 FOOTBALL FAN FUN: "The Football 100," by Mike Sando, Dan Pompei and The Athletic NFL staff.
 The greatest football players of all time?
 Debate away, but note the expertise on display in this collection of reportage from those who study the game and see its warriors up close.
 Football's history unfolds in profiles and bonus chapters.
 So who's on top of the list?
 SPOILER: Tom Brady.
 William Morrow. $40.

-A LITTLE TASTE: The sake-making Sakurai family of Japan has just opened a brewery and tasting room in Hyde Park, New York, and launched a U.S. brand, Dassai Blue.
+A LITTLE TASTE: The sake-making Sakurai family of Japan has just opened a brewery and tasting room in Hyde Park, New York, and launched a U.S. brand, Dassai Blue 50.
 The premium sake, which gets its name from a Japanese proverb about the color indigo, is available in 30 states via shipping by Union Square Wines & Spirits.
-Served cold. $34.99 for a 720 milliliter bottle.
+Served cold. $28.99 for a 720 milliliter bottle.

 FOR YOUR COLORERS: Crayola has put out a set of pre-shaded, black-and-white photos on heavy cardstock for realist creations.
 The HD Coloring Kit includes 30 color pencils and 20 images of flowers and animal life.
 Adult coloring book fans and young artists ages 8 and up can enjoy. $19.99.